-8.0.1 Local Plan policies set out the thresholds and requirements for developers to provide items such as open space or community facilities on-site in addition to the residential or non-residential development being proposed.
-Ideally, all developments will provide all policy requirements on-site to achieve policy-compliance, however either because of constraints on-site or viability reasons, this is not always possible.

-8.0.2 In such instances, the Council will seek financial contributions through a S106 agreement in order to provide the requirement elsewhere.
+- 8.1 Local Plan policies set out the thresholds and requirements for developers to provide items such as open space or community facilities on-site in addition to the residential or non-residential development being proposed.
+Ideally, all developments will provide all policy requirements on-site to achieve policy-compliance but either through constraints on-site or viability reasons, this is not always possible. - 8.2 In such instances, the Council will seek financial contributions through a S106 agreement in order to provide the requirement elsewhere.

-Open Space
+Open space

-8.0.3 Open spaces provide a valuable resource, particularly in an urban environment such as Stevenage which has historically been designed to give residents excellent access to open space.
-The Local Plan set out the Council's open space standards for various kinds of open space that should be provided by new developments.

-8.0.4 The open space standards are set by expected population of a new development and instructions are given for how to calculate the population.
-This enables developers to know exactly how much open space they should be providing if they have met the minimum threshold for it to be a requirement.

-8.0.5 Where a development cannot meet the open space standards, they will be expected to agree to provide a developer contribution through a S106 agreement to offset the under-provision on-site.
-The contribution will be used to provide the equivalent space elsewhere in the borough, or to fund improvements to existing open space to ensure it meets the additional burden on it from the new resident population.

-8.0.6 The Council's internal officers will be able to identify the project for developer contributions to go towards and a cost will be calculated based on the project and level of under-provision on-site.

-8.0.7 Long-term management of new open spaces must be provided for, either by the developer appointing a management company for a suitable period of time, or where sites are transferred to and adopted by the Council, a sum sufficient to ensure maintenance for a period of at least 10 years will be required.
+- 8.3 Open spaces provide a valuable resource, particularly in an urban environment such as Stevenage which has historically been designed to give residents excellent access to open space.
+The Local Plan set out the Council's open space standards for various kinds of open space that should be provided by new developments. - 8.4 The open space standards are set by expected population of a new development and instructions are given for how to calculate the population.
+This enables developers to know exactly how much open space they should be providing if they have met the minimum threshold for it to be a requirement. - 8.5 Where a development cannot meet the open space standards, they will be expected to agree to provide a developer contribution through a S106 agreement to offset the underprovision on-site.
+The contribution will be used to provide the equivalent space elsewhere in the borough, or to fund improvements to existing open space to ensure it meets the additional burden on it from the new resident population. - 8.6 The Council's internal officers will be able to identify the project for developer contributions to go towards and a cost will be calculated based on the project and level of under-provision on-site. - 8.7 Long-term management of new open spaces must be provided for, either by the developer appointing a management company for a suitable period of time, or where sites are transferred to and adopted by the Council, a sum sufficient to ensure maintenance for a period of at least 10 years will be required.

-Sports Provision
+Sports provision